AlirezaKakan/User-Documentation-Instructions/index.md

 # Introduction

 This document is written for those students who are new to Learning Hub.
 There are three essential tasks that students should know who are using Learning Hub.
+Learning Hub has two parts: instructors and students.
-Learning Hub is a learning management system platform, and it is cloud-based and used by schools, higher educational institutes.
+These instructions only cover three basic and essential tasks that students should know when using Learning Hub.

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
+Learning Hub is a learning management system platform, and it is cloud-based and used by schools, higher educational institutions, universities, etc. where students can submit their work, participate in online class acitivities, join the virtual classrooms, etc.

 ---